fabianleeaws/firehoseanalytics/doc-module-01.md

 - Step 4: Configure settings - Change the **Buffer interval** to 60 seconds.
 Under IAM role, select **Create new or choose**.
 On the new tab, enter **[iamuser_firehose_delivery_role]** as the Role Name and select **Allow**.
 Select **Next**
 - Step 5: Review - Select **Create delivery stream**

+**Note**: We need to create an IAM role to give Firehose service permissions to deliver files to our S3 buckets.

+Our Kinesis Firehose delivery stream is now ready to ingest and deliver data to the configured S3 buckets.

 We're done, continue to [Lab 2 : Deployment with Elastic Beanstalk Command Line Interface (CLI)](./doc-module-02.md)